freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 266.1

-The `read` command is waiting for input.
+The `read` command in your script is waiting for input.
 Type your name and press enter.

 #### HINTS